History of the England national football team: World champions

+1970 World Cup

-In Mexico, for the 1970 World Cup, many observers considered that England had a stronger squad than in 1966.
+In Mexico, for the 1970 World Cup, Sir Alf Ramsey thought England had a stronger squad than in 1966.
 The world-class nucleus of Bobby Charlton, Moore and Gordon Banks was still intact; Hurst, Peters and Alan Ball had further enhanced their reputations, and Mullery, Terry Cooper, Colin Bell and Allan Clarke had been added to the squad.
 England's preparations in Colombia were disrupted when Bobby Moore was arrested in the Bogotá Bracelet incident, before he was given a conditional release.
-Despite the intense tropical heat and humidity, England progressed with some ease to the quarter-finals, despite a 1–0 defeat by the favourites Brazil in the group stage, which was notable for a stunning save from by Banks from Pelé and one of Moore's finest performances in an England shirt.
+Despite the intense tropical heat and humidity, England progressed with some ease to the quarter-finals, despite a 1–0 defeat by the favourites Brazil in the group stage, which was notable for a stunning save by Banks from Pelé and one of Moore's finest performances in an England shirt.